MicrosoftDocs/visualstudio-docs/docs/ide/how-to-increase-chances-of-a-performance-issue-being-fixed.md

 ms.topic: reference  # the type of article
 ---

-# How can you increase the chances of a performance issue being fixed?
+# How to increase the chances of a performance issue being fixed

 The "[Report a problem](https://aka.ms/vs-rap)" tool is widely used by Visual Studio users to report a range of problems.
 The Visual Studio team spots crash and slowness trends in user feedback and addresses issues impacting a broad swath of users.
 The more actionable a specific feedback ticket is, the more likely it will be diagnosed and resolved quickly by the product team.
 This document describes the best practices while reporting crash or slowness issues to make them more actionable.

-**General Best Practices**
+## General Best Practices

 Visual Studio is a large, complex platform that supports a multitude of languages, project types, platforms, and more.
 How it performs is a function of which components are installed and active in a session, the extensions installed, the Visual Studio settings, machine configuration, and finally the shape of the code that is being edited.
 Given the number of variables, it is hard to tell whether the problem report from one user has the same underlying issue as a problem report from another user, even though the visible symptom is the same.
 Given that, here are some best practices to ensure your specific problem report